lOGO

 In the following years Ry licensed other innovations in magnetic tape and disk drives to Ricoh (Japan), Texas Instruments, Fisher-Price, Ampex and other companies.
 These innovations included the following: The world's first reversible continuous loop tape.
 The first single motor drive, multiple cartridge tape recorder/player.
 A very low cost, single motor, belt driven tape recorder featuring slide-in reel loading.
 A miniature disk drive that used a unique optical system to automatically compensate for temperature variations.

-A back-lighted photo frame system was developed and sold to Kodak retailers and other retailers throughout the world.
+A back-lighted photo display system was developed and sold to Kodak retailers and other retailers throughout the world.

-Ry also developed consumer products including bicycle and motorcycle lock and alarm systems and a hand held bicycle rack system.
+Ry also developed consumer products including bicycle and motorcycle locks and alarm systems and a hand held bicycle rack system.
 He also developed a unique sweetener dispenser sold through cook stores.

 He founded the Internet-based Altos Education Network which hosted the first online Seminar on Raising Capital.
 He also developed an in-depth course on starting businesses.
 Ry was also President of Magnecomp a company that produced plated computer disks.
 Magnecomp was acquired by DataDisc.
 Previous to that, Ry was in charge of the Electronic Engineering Department at National Semiconductors (when located at Norwalk, CT).

 Ry has created and developed several other websites besides Rysmith.com.
 He is a co-founder, with his wife Suzy, of Kabubble.com.
 Kabubble is dedicated to fun things to do with your kids and grandkids.
-Ry also created an APP for the iPhone, iTouch and iPad - "TapTapCars".
-It consisted of 4 different variations of a challenge to identify cars.
-Ry's Kalage website presents local and national art in a dramatic new format.
 Ry is currently developing Book Companion - https://www.bookcompanion.com .
 It provides a chapter by chapter character list.
 It is used to help recall what has happened in your book since you were last reading it.
-It also has links to Internet websites that are relevant to the story-lline.
-Ry is also an artist with his new works displayed at https://www.rysmithart.com.
+Book Companion has over 3,000 pages and currently has over 10 million page views/year.
+Ry's latest art works are displayed at https://www.rysmithart.com.

 Ry has written technical articles on his designs published in the Institute of Electrical and Electronics Engineering (IEEE) and in the Audio Engineering Society (AES).
 He has also lectured on entrepreneurship at the Graduate School of Business at Stanford University and on the process of creating and developing products at the Stanford Engineering School.
 He has also been a guest speaker at The Society Of Plastics Engineers.